sebrenou/Piwigo-Microsoft365Connect/README.md

 Microsoft 365 Connect allows you to use your Microsoft 365 account to connect to your Piwigo Library.

-The email adress of the Piwigo user must match the email adress of the Microsoft 365 account.
+The email address of the Piwigo user must match the email address of the Microsoft 365 account.

 Internal name : `m365connect` (directory name in `plugins/`)